O-RAN Xapps Conflict Prediction Using Graph Convolutional Networks: Proposed Method

+Let \( f_v \) denote the nodal feature and \( f_e \) denote the edge attribute for a given subgraph \( G \).
+The values of \( f_v \) and \( f_e \) are assigned based on the subgraph category as follows:

-During the construction of the three subgraphs, unique node features and edge attributes are assigned to the nodes and their edges, contributing to the same type of conflict.
-GCN uses node features as the starting point to update the node embeddings (representations) through multiple layers of convolutions.
+GCN uses the node features as the starting point to update the node embeddings (representations) through multiple layers of convolutions.
 These embeddings are refined iteratively as the model propagates information across neighboring nodes.
 Including edge attributes in the graph convolution process allows the model to learn a more nuanced understanding of node interactions.
 When performing convolution, edge attributes help the GCN understand the nature of the relationship between nodes.
+The detailed GSC pseudocode is shown in Algorithm 2.